History Files

 The Uruk IV influence suddenly fades around 3100 BC (or 3200 BC in some modern sources) for reasons unknown.
 Local traditions re-emerge in places which had previously taken on board Uruk influences.
 Elam's advanced city of Susa experiences an influx of immigrants who introduce great changes there.

-The Uruk III or Jemdet Nasr period in Sumer is one of comparative isolation as it rebuilds a new social structure which will become a fundamental part of the successive 'Early Dynasty' period.
+The Uruk III or Jemdet Nasr period in Sumer is one of comparative isolation (with the city of Jemdet Nasr supplying the type site).
+A new social structure is built which will become a fundamental part of the successive 'Early Dynastic' period.
 A host of early cities are mentioned at this time, on seals which are discovered at Jemdet Nasr itself.
 These cities include Kesh, Larsa, Nippur, Ur, Uruk, and Zabalam.

 c.2440s BC